uwrobotics/MarsRoverFirmware/README.md

 The 10-pin Serial Wire Debug (SWD) programming interface does not come with UART lines for standard printf usage.
 Instead, we will use Serial Wire Output (SWO), a single wire interface to transmit trace messages to an external debugger.

 See `apps/test-logger` for an example of using the SWO-supported logger utility.
+Ensure that the target you are building for is configured to support SWO logging (see targets/<**target name**>/CMakeLists.txt).

 ### Ubuntu